An interview with Miro Rugen

 “Ananel believes the video was made by the crew of the Cerribeame rifter found in Montana.
 They were the only ones that possessed the technology to create such a video because it sure was not available on Earth in 1947.
 How many hands the video passed through before it got to Spekgodski is anyone’s guess.”
 Miro glanced at the watch pasted to cis index fingernail.

 “That’s a great story, but I’m not sure anyone is going to believe it.”

 “Write it; put it out there and we’ll see.”
 Miro glanced at cis watch again.
 “Our two hours is nearly up and I did warn you that I’m on a tight schedule.”

-“You will need to save them until the next time we meet.
-I haven’t yet told you about the variety of fourth-dimensional being who are coming through the dimensional ruptures.”
+“You will need to save them until the next time.
+I haven’t yet told you about the variety of fourth dimensional being who are coming through the dimensional ruptures caused by the Cerribeame rifters.”
 Miro stood up and told me, “I’ll be in touch in a few cycles with the contract.
-Don’t try to contact me because it might be dangerous—for you, that is.
+Meantime, don’t try to contact me because it might be dangerous—dangerous for you, that is.
 I know how to reach you and I will.
 One last thing, take some of these sandwiches.
 They will only go to waste because I have to be out of here in the next half hour.”
 Miro escorted me to the door and a moment later, I was standing in the hallway with a bag of sandwiches wedges in one hand.
 If it wasn’t for the sandwiches, I might have thought I just awoke from a dream.”